New to Tactical Asset Allocation? Skip to: What is TAA?

 Below we’ve shown just some examples of the TAA strategies included in the full list of strategies that we track.

-We track dozens of the industry’s very best tactical asset allocation strategies, sourced from books, academic papers and other publications.
+We track dozens of the industry’s very best Tactical Asset Allocation strategies, sourced from books, academic papers and other publications.
 Organizing all of these different models, analyzing them on a level playing field, and then implementing them in the real-world would be unmanageable.
 That’s where we come in.

 All of the strategies that we track are both quantitative and systematic, meaning well-defined mathematical rules govern exactly when and what to trade.
-We assume that all strategies trade at the market close (read more about when we trade), and that trades are executed using large, liquid ETFs (read more about what we trade), but because of the longer-term nature of these strategies, most have performed comparably trading at similar times (ex. the next day’s open) or using similar assets (ex. certain mutual funds).
+We assume that all strategies trade at the market close (read more about when we trade), and that trades are executed using large, liquid ETFs (read more about what we trade), but because of the long-term nature of these strategies, most have performed comparably trading at similar times (ex. the next day’s open) or using similar assets (ex. mutual funds).